jcdarwin/ansible-role-newrelic/README.md

     ansible-playbook -l all main.yml -i ../vagrant/ansible/hosts

-    # Check that php has been installed
+    # Check that the newrelic sysmond has been installed
     ansible -m shell -a 'nrsysmond' all -i ../vagrant/ansible/hosts

 License